 Average Tuition Fees in Germany

-Study cost in Germany for Indian students is affordable as most of the public universities charge administration fees only.
-Tuition fees at private universities are higher.
 Below is a brief idea of the cost of study in Germany –

-Vocational or Diploma courses | €300 per year or INR 26,500 per year |
+€300 per year or INR 26,500 per year

-Bachelors Courses | €300 per year or INR 26,500 per year |
+€300 per year or INR 26,500 per year

-Masters Course | €300 per year or INR 26,500 per year |
+€300 per year or INR 26,500 per year

-MS | €300 to €28,000 per year or INR 26,500 to 25 lacs per year |
+€300 to €28,000 per year or INR 26,500 to 25 lacs per year

-PhD | €300 to €3000 per year or INR 26,500 to 2,65,000 per year |
+€300 to €3000 per year or INR 26,500 to 2,65,000 per year

 Cost of MBA in Germany for Indian Students

-Pursuing an MBA in Germany is cheaper than in other European countries.
+Pursuing an MBA degree in Germany is cheaper than in other European countries.
 State-funded universities have no tuition fees at all.
 Candidates have to pay administrative fees only at the beginning of the semester.
 A full-time MBA study program takes between 12 to 24 months.
 Half-time MBA study programs are also available in which students can work with an organization while studying.
 They can study in the evening or at weekends.
 The duration of these courses is higher than the full-time study programs.

 Here is a brief idea of the cost of an MBA in Germany for Indian students at some popular business schools –

-Germany includes globally ranked universities for Masters in Science, that are valued across the world for the top-class quality education and an MS degree at an affordable cost.
+Germany includes globally ranked universities for Masters in Science that are valued across the world for the top-class quality education and an MS degree at an affordable cost.
 The cost of doing MS in Germany is cheaper than in any other European Country.
-The country’s reputed universities have top faculty members, state-of-the-art infrastructure and facilities, top research curriculum, various funding options, diverse communities, and accommodation with inviting hospitality.
+The country’s reputed universities have top faculty members, state-of-the-art infrastructure and facilities, a top research curriculum, various funding options, diverse communities, and accommodation with inviting hospitality.

 Master of science courses in Germany